dustinpfister/blog_posts/_posts/threejs-animation-mixer.md

 ## Conclusion

-So then there is a lot more ground to cover when it comes to animation mixer objects in threejs, as well as all the various other closley related objects that are needed in order to do anything at all with this kind of threejs feature.
+So then there is a lot more ground to cover when it comes to animation mixer objects in threejs, as well as all the various other closely related objects that are needed in order to do anything at all with this kind of threejs feature.
+Still I have found that once that I have worked out just a very simple hello type example that just involves moving a mesh across an area the bulk of the hard work is all ready out of the way.

+When it comes to KeyFrameTracks it is good that there are options for vectors, and quaternion for the sake of local rotation.
+However often I think that what I will be using for many of the use case examples will in fact just be the plain old Number Key frame tracks, as I am sure that many of the animations that I will be working out will make use of morph attributes and with those I just need to set what the alpha values are over time.

+I am sure that I will be coming back to edit this post a few times now and then as I write more content on animation topics as this is still an area where I need to wrote more on for sure.